 Contact Us Today

-In a nutshell, the gastric bypass is a "heavy duty" procedure that can offer amazing results but has to be approached with care.
+In a nutshell, the gastric bypass is a "heavy duty" procedure that can offer amazing results but must has to be approached with care.
+Improve your health and lose excess weight with the assistance of Dr. Gritsus and the caring, compassionate team of professionals at Advanced Surgical Solutions.
 You can learn more by viewing our online seminar.

 7 Industrial Road Suite 203 Pequannock, NJ 07440